 How the psychological contract between the employee and the company defines engagement

 The Psychological Contract has the greatest potential influence on employee engagement and as a result, the overall employee experience.
-Hidden in our hearts are the ideas, hopes , and dreams that truly define us.
+Hidden in our hearts are the ideas, hopes, and dreams that truly define us.
 These expectations cannot be addressed adequately by clauses in an employment contract or hiring slogans that attempt to align expectations.
-These expectations are part of the psychological Contract.
+These expectations are part of the psychological contract.
 The Psychological Contract is the unwritten, implicit set of expectations and obligations that define the terms of exchange in a relationship.

 What’s different between a satisfied and engaged employee?

-Many leaders mistakenly think that increasing employee satisfactions will increase employee motivation and engagement.
+Many leaders mistakenly think that increasing employee satisfaction will increase employee motivation and engagement.
 Satisfaction is transactional and contractual.
 In return for their work, you promise to provide employees with the basics: compensations, tools, and resources, physical safety, dignity, and respect.
 Both the organization and the employee must continue to make constant deposits in the relationship “bank account.”

 Satisfied employees will put out as much effort as they are compensated for, and no more.
 They deliver what is asked of them, as long as you deliver on your part of the deal.
 They show up and do their work, but that doesn’t necessarily mean they are going to say no to other offers.